 3 Approach

 Determining specificity of bromodomains for acetyl-lysine residues.
+We have already established a static interactome surrounding 77 of the acetylome components, each epitope tagged (FLAG) and expressed at near endogenous levels in human cells.
+Following affinity purification and mass spectrometry using a approched called mChIP which we developed for capturing interactions involving chromatin-associated proteins, ~3000 high-confidence interactions were detected that cover ~900 proteins.
+This constitutes our baseline interactome, which we are using to monitor the changes in interaction profiles associated with mutations (point mutations, translocations) and following cell perturbation, for example using the bromodomain-specific inhibitors (this will be done by SWATH; see below).
 Our interactome map is critical to understand the processes in which bromodomain-containing proteins and other acetylome components are acting; however, how the recognition of the acetylated lysine by the bromodomain is related to the interactome is unclear at this point.
-To begin to characterize interactome specificity, we are proposing a multi-pronged approach to identify acetylation-dependent interactions, both in the context of recombinantly-expressed isolated bromodomains (tested both on synthetic peptides and on cell extracts), but also within the context of the full length proteins expressed in human cells.
+To begin to characterize interactome specificity, we are proposing a multi-pronged approach to identify acetylation-dependent interactions, both in the context of recombinantly-expressed isolated bromodomains (tested both on synthetic peptides, on purified histones and on cell extracts), but also with full length proteins expressed in human cells.
 A key element of our strategy is to be able to identify acetylation sites directly from immunoprecipitates of bromodomain-containing proteins.
-To start, we have modified our mChIP strategy to add, after the tryptic digest, an additional affinity step consisting of an anti-acetyl lysine pulldown at the peptide level and analysis on a high mass resolution mass spectrometer (we validated the specificity of the anti-KAc antibody on acetylated BSA).
+To start, we have modified our mChIP strategy to add, after the tryptic digest, an additional affinity step consisting of an anti-KAc pulldown at the peptide level and analysis on a high mass resolution mass spectrometer.
 We first tested this approach on the bromodomain-containing protein BRPF3, a component of the MOZ/MORF histone acetyltransferase complex.
 In addition to the known BRPF3 interaction partners, our interaction proteomics approach identified new interactors for this protein.
-After the acetyl-lysine enrichment approach, we also found acetylation sites on BRPF3 itself, and on many of its interactors.
+After the KAc enrichment approach, we also found acetylation sites on BRPF3 itself, and on many of its interactors.
 While several of these sites were present in a public repository (PhosphoSitePlus.org), 15 are new (and have been manually validated), highlighting the sensitivity of our approach.
 We also optimized the mass spectrometric identification of acetylated sites by analyzing fractions of the same purification on different mass spectrometers (and in the case of the Orbitrap Velos by employing different modes of fragmentation).
 Importantly, we show that – in comparison to a proteome-wide study of acetylation – our targeted study of the acetylome facilitates the identification of polyacetylated peptides.
 This is an important result, especially in light of our recent study where we demonstrated that at least some of the bromodomains exhibit a preference for polyacetylated sites, both in vitro and in vivo, and that this preference may contribute to the recognition of histone code marks.
-It is also noteworthy that many of the lysine acetyltransferases (especially those of the MYST family) require auto-acetylation for activity.
+It is also noteworthy that many of the KATs (especially those of the MYST family) require auto-acetylation for activity.
 As such, being able to identify and study these critical residues is important.
 We have also developed approaches to determine the specificity of recombinant isolated bromodomains against synthetic peptides and histone preparations.